-The Research Process Improvement Program builds the capacity of research teams to conduct efficient, cutting-edge research across the translational spectrum.
+The Center for Research Process Improvement builds the capacity of research teams to conduct efficient, cutting-edge research across the translational spectrum.
 This program helps researchers use methods already proven in industry and health care to increase efficiency and quality of research by addressing challenges and barriers in the research process.

 Process improvement methods include a systematic approach to resolving problems and reducing barriers.
 The following list contains some examples of quality improvement tools and why a researcher might use them:

 - Cause-and-effect Diagram: Clarifies the underlying causes of a problem.